ReDestroyDeR/CarMeta/README.md

 # CarMeta
 Car Information telegram bot that scrapes Russian car services

-This is my final project for "Scala Professional" course at Otus.
+This is my final project for "Scala Developer" course at Otus.

 ## Architecture